 Yau’s definition of data scientist is consistent with that given in the HBR article written four years later.
 There the authors described data scientists as those who “make discoveries while swimming in [the deluge of] data,” “bring structure to large quantities of formless data and make analysis possible,” “identify rich data sources, join them with other, potentially incomplete data sources, and cleaning the resulting set,” “help decision makers shift from ad hoc analysis to an ongoing conversation with data,” “are creative in displaying information visually and making the patterns they find clear and compelling,” “advise executives and product managers on the implications of the data for products, processes, and decisions,’ and so on.
 Replace the roles of decision maker, executive, and product manager with scientist and engineer, and the definition is remarkably consistent with the classical definition as it had been developed in the years leading up to this shift.

 Yau and Driscoll’s response to Varian are notable because they demonstrate how new the terms data science and data scientist were to the general public at the time, and the manner in which these terms transitioned from a narrow community of discourse to a much larger one.
-Varian and Driscoll used the term statistician, but both felt it necessary to qualify them significantly.
+Thus, although Varian and Driscoll used the term statistician, both found it necessary to qualify them significantly.
 That “data scientist” was not mainstream in 2009 can be seen in a New York Times article also written in response to the McKinsey interview, entitled “For Today’s Graduate, Just One Word: Statistics” (Lohr 2009).
 Here, the author was compelled to use the expression “Internet-age statistician” to name the role described by Varian, and to qualify this usage in a manner similar to Varian:

 Though at the fore, statisticians are only a small part of an army of experts using modern statistical techniques for data analysis.
 Computing and numerical skills, experts say, matter far more than degrees.
 So the new data sleuths come from backgrounds like economics, computer science and mathematics.